lildyl6/PrivacyPolicies/PrivacyPolicy.md

 # PrivacyPolicies

 ## Note
-I'm just a guy making an app for fun.
-Relax
+I'm just a guy making an app for fun\n
 If you have a question email 4dylan.thomas1@gmail.com

 ## WarmSpot